 - Post Exposure Prophylaxis (PEP) - Prevent HIV after potentially being exposed to HIV:

 - Provides assessments and prescriptions for HIV PEP.

 For more information, contact the PrEP Specialist at (631) 559-6138.

-Stony Brook Medicine and Stony Brook Children's Hospital provide a comprehensive team of care that includes medical care and essential supportive services for people who are HIV+.
+Stony Brook Medicine and Stony Brook Children's Hospital provide a comprehensive team of care that includes medical care and essential supportive services for people who are living with HIV.

 - Medical Care for HIV Exposed Infants:

-- Provides medical care for infants born to HIV+ mothers during the first 4-6 months of life.
+- Provides medical care for infants born to mothers living with HIV during the first 4-6 months of life.

 For appointments or more information please contact Pediatric Infectious Diseases at (631) 444-7692.

-- Medical Case Management - Serves HIV+ patients of all ages who received medical care at SBM.
+- Medical Case Management - Serves patients living with HIV of all ages who received medical care at SBM.

 - Coordinates medical care and related services